Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Experimental Validation

-The performance of SEA under VSIC during null impedance rendering is important, as this control mode provides active backdrivability to the system to allow users to move the system without much resistance.
+\underline{Null Impedance Rendering with SEA:} The performance of SEA under VSIC during null impedance rendering is important, as this control mode provides active backdrivability to allow users to move the system without much resistance.

 Figure~\ref{fig:renderingperformance}a presents the null impedance rendering performance of SEA under VSIC for three distinct levels of the torque controller gain $G_t$.
 As the torque controller gain $G_t$ is increased from 20~rad/(s~N-m) to 30~rad/(s~N-m), the torque required to move the pedal decreases from 1.48\% to 0.62\% of 40~N-m torque output capacity of the SEA brake pedal.
-Note that this level of active-backdrivability is excellent for the SEA brake pedal, as evidenced by commonly employed chip test, where a potato chip is used to move the device without getting broken.
-The experimental results in Figure~\ref{fig:renderingperformance}a are also in good agreement with the analysis presented in Section~\ref{sec:Rendering Performance}, where the positive effect of increasing the torque controller gain $G_t$ on the null impedance rendering performance has been shown.
+Note that this level of active-backdrivability is excellent for the SEA brake pedal, as evidenced by a commonly employed chip test (please refer to the Multi-Media Extension), where a potato chip is used to move the device without getting broken.
+The experimental results in Figure~\ref{fig:renderingperformance}a are also in good agreement with the analysis presented in \cite{supplementary}, where the positive effect of increasing the torque controller gain $G_t$ on the null impedance rendering performance has been shown.